DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <div class="accordion-body">

 <p>If you are a paid or premium user, you  need to cancel your subcription before uninstalling, by visiting the Customer Portal. <a href="#how-can-cancell-or-manage-my-subcription">More information.</a></p>

+<p>Additionally, you may want to delete all the data stored in MeddiccScore, including users and account information, before uninstalling. <a href="#manage-account">More information.</a> If you plan to reinstall the app later, the data will reappear unless the account has been deleted beforehand.</p>

 <p>To uninstall, navigate to <strong>Settings &gt; Integrations &gt; Connected Apps</strong>.
 Click in Actions and then "Uninstall".
 This will uninstall Meddicc Score without impacting your HubSpot data.</p>